 Tell me I have to exercise every day and I will begin to HATE exercise.
 I will loathe every second on that treadmill.
 I will dread it.
 Interestingly, I actually like to exercise and will do it several times a week as long as NO ONE (including myself) tells me that I have to.

-I guess I’m kind of like my 2-year-old toddler.
+I guess I’m kind of like my two-year-old toddler.
 If you tell me I’m supposed to do something, I will do the opposite.
 Never EVER tell me I’m supposed to exercise every day.
 You aren’t the boss of me.
 I do what I want!

 If I tell myself I am not supposed to eat ice cream or cookies or bread, I will become obsessed with eating ice cream and cookies and bread.
 I will be tempted to slap your sandwich out of your hand (again, like my darling toddler) and scream “mine!”
 Actually, I eat less sugar and unhealthy food with my “anything goes” approach because they aren’t off-limits or special anymore.
 I can have them whenever I want.
 Sometimes I do, and sometimes I don’t.